 This was an island platform station with a building similar to those on the West Highland Railway.
-The building's canopy on the west side extended over the down loop, probably due to the proximity of Invergarry House.
+The building's canopy on the west side extended over the down loop, due to the proximity of Invergarry House.
 The portion over the loop was cut back in later years.
 The signal box was north of the station building.
+Invergarry station was 15 miles from the junction with the West Highland Railway at Spean Bridge.

 On the west side of the station was a goods yard with two sidings, approached from the north.

 The box became in ground frame in 1933 on closure to passengers.
 It was replaced with an actual ground frame in 1934.
-The line was heavily used in the Second World War but closed in 1946.
+The line was heavily used in the Second World War, particularly for timber traffic, but closed in 1946.

 In 2012 work began to clear the site and develop a museum at the former station, the most complete former station on the closed line.
 The platform and trackbed has been cleared and a portion of track laid.
 Invergarry Station